tristin/akka-sdk/samples/view-store/README.md

 Used for code snippets in the Views documentation.

-When running a Kalix service locally, we need to have its companion Kalix Runtime running alongside it.
+When running a Akka service locally, we need to have its companion Akka Runtime running alongside it.

 To start your service locally, run: